 I don’t know about you, but I can’t start my day without coffee.
 And with the pandemic still raging on, I’m trying to limit the time spent outside of my apartment as much as possible.
 If you’re a germaphobe like me, then you’ve probably also had to sacrifice trips to your local coffee shop for the foreseeable future.
 However, just because you’re observing social distancing guidelines, it doesn’t mean that you have to sacrifice the taste and experience of a good cup of coffee (or maybe three).

 With that in mind, we at The Inventory have researched and sampled some of the best-rated coffee machines out there.
 This way, you are that much closer to the perfect cup of home-brewed coffee.

 Before purchasing a specific coffee maker, there are a few factors to consider first.
 Are you shopping for a household of big coffee drinkers?
 Or do you live alone and only drink one cup per day?
-Do you prefer hot coffee, or are you hooked on cold brew blends of iced coffee?
-Can you splurge a few hundred dollars on a high-tech machine, or are you just looking for the best coffee maker under $50?
-These are all important questions to ask yourself while you’re in the preliminary shopping stage.
+Do you prefer hot coffee, or are you hooked on cold brew?
+Can you afford to splurge a few hundred dollars on a high-tech machine, or are you just looking for the best coffee maker under $50?
+These are all important questions to ask yourself while you’re browsing on the internet.
 And depending on your answers, we’ve got you covered.

-Best With a Built-In Grinder: Capresso Team Pro Plus
+Best With a Built-In Grinder: Cuisinart DGB-400 Grind & Brew